0xC0000054/sc4-humane-society-ordinance/README.md

 ## Installation

 1. Close SimCity 4.
-2. Copy `SC4HumaneSocietyOrdinance.dll` and `SC4HumaneSocietyOrdinance.ini` into the Plugins folder in the SimCity 4 installation directory.
+2. Copy `SC4HumaneSocietyOrdinance.dll` and `HumaneSocietyOrdinanceText_English.dat` into the Plugins folder in the SimCity 4 installation directory.
 3. Start SimCity 4.

-## Changing the plugin text

-Because plugin DLLs don't have access to the game's code for handling LTEXT files, translation is handled by adjusting the `Name` and `Description` values in `SC4HumaneSocietyOrdinance.ini`.
-Note that the text is expected to use UTF-8 encoding.

-1. Open `SC4HumaneSocietyOrdinance.ini` in a text editor (e.g. Notepad).
-Note that depending on the permissions of your SimCity 4 installation directory you may need to start the text editor with administrator permissions to be able to save the file.

-2. Adjust the `Name` and `Description` values in the `[Ordinance]` section.

-3. Save the file and start the game.

 ## Troubleshooting